vanderhoornm/android-MythTV-Leanfront/README.md

 ### Commercial Break and Cut List

-If you run mythcommflag to detect commercials in a recording, or you use Edit mode in mythfrontend to add a cut list, leanfront now supports skipping over cuts or commercial breaks.
+If you run mythcommflag or comskip to detect commercials in a recording, or you use Edit mode in mythfrontend to add a cut list, leanfront now supports skipping over cuts or commercial breaks.

 There is a Setting on the Settings page, "Commercial or Cut Skip".
 You can select "Off", "Notify", or "Automatically Skip".
 These apply to both flagged commercials and cut lists.
 If a cut list exists the commercial breaks are ignored.